PentHertz/rfswift-doc-v2/content/docs/guide/host-actions.md

 ## Audio Configuration

-### Managing PulseAudio for Container Sound
+### Managing PulseAudio/PipeWire for Container Sound

 Many RF tools like GQRX, SDR++, and SDRAngel produce audio output that requires proper configuration to be heard on your host system.
-RF Swift provides commands to manage the PulseAudio server for this purpose.
+RF Swift provides commands to manage the PulseAudio/PipeWire server for this purpose.

 #### Diagnosing Audio Issues